-The mission of this program is for all children enrolled in our pediatric HIV care program to attend school.
-Children who require support for expenses such as school fees, books, shoes, bags and uniforms are provided with funds for school expenses.
-In addition, trained community health care workers counsel parents on the importance of school so that the children do not drop out of school due to difficult family circumstances.
+The mission of this program is that all children eligible for school have access to education.
+Accordingly, our goal is that all children enrolled in our pediatric HIV care program attend school.
+Children who come difficult circumstances (orphans, have lost a parent, live in homes with food insecurity) and their families cannot affors school expenses are provided with funds for expenses such as fees, books, shoes, bags and uniforms.
+In addition, trained community health care workers counsel parents on the importance of school, and children are encouraged to stay in school.
+Our goal is that all children have access to education and graduate high school.

-School support: In February 2017, 24 children were provided with funds for school fees and expenses such as uniforms, shoes, and books.
-All 24 children come from difficult family backgrounds; most are cared for by single moms/aunts with little or no source of income.
+School support: In January 2020, more than 150 children were provided with funds for school expenses such as fees, uniforms, shoes, bags, and books.
+All 150 children come from difficult family backgrounds; most are cared for by single moms/aunts with little or no source of income.

 School Costs: It costs $35 per year to keep a child in elementary school, $120 per year to keep a child in middle school, and $150 per year for high school.
 Your support will go a long way in helping children stay in school, learn and grow normally.

 This program benefits children whose families are unable to afford school expenses.
-Children who attend school regularly are happier, interact better with peers, and feel a sense of belonging with their community.
+Funds for expenses such as school fees, books, uniforms, shoes and bags are provided.
+We find that children who attend school regularly are happier, interact better with peers, and feel a sense of belonging with their community.